 In October of 2011, Tamara and her husband, J. Aubrey Neeley, relocated back to her hometown of Fort Payne, Alabama.
 She was admitted to the Alabama State Bar in January 2012.

 Tamara currently represents clients in domestic relations matters including divorces, modifications, child support, adoptions and DHR proceedings, misdemeanor and felony criminal proceedings, and both defendants and plaintiffs in civil litigation proceedings.
 She also assists corporate clients in dealing with complaints from environmental interest groups, contract negotiations and personnel matters, as well as offering experienced advocacy in probate and estate matters.
-Her municipal/governmental law clients include the city of Fort Payne and the Fort Payne Water Works Board.
+Her municipal/governmental law clients include the city of Fort Payne, the Fort Payne Board of Education, and the Fort Payne Water Works Board.

 She and Aubrey have two daughters, Braelyn and Finley.
-Tamara has served as the Local Bar Outreach Network County Chair since 2013 and remains active in her community via memberships in the Kiwanis Club and the Fort Payne United Methodist Church.
+Tamara has served as the DeKalb County Bar President since 2015 and remains active in her community via memberships in the Kiwanis Club and the Fort Payne United Methodist Church.